 Home learning project.

-To recreate artefacts from the Sutton Hoo burial.
-This video (https://youtu.be/jbn9_IKA3ow) shows some of the artefacts found and talks you through show they were made.
-I would like you to choose something you like and make it from found materials eg cardboard covered with wrapping paper etc. There are some examples below to help you.
+Use the information from your food diary to create your own food origin map, like the one we made for the food we eat in school.
+How far does the food you eat at home travel to get to your plate?

+here are some examples to help you.

 There are also lot of activities linked to our school learning on the blended learning page of the school website which you could complete as a family.
 Click here for Blended learning.

 Please remember all team members are still expected to read at home for 20 minutes at least five times a week, practice their times tables using TT Rock Stars and practice the week's spelling list ready for their spelling test on Friday.

+CENTERS OF ORIGIN FOR SOME FRE